KamyNz/awscomunityday2023/README.md

 ## Introduction

-This repository contains the necessary information to follow the demo from the presentation **Using MLflow with Low-Cost EC2** in the context of the [AWS Community Day Colombia](https://awscommunitydaycolombia.splashthat.com/) event.
+This repository contains the necessary information to follow the demo from the presentation **Using MLflow at low cost in EC2** in the context of the [AWS Community Day Colombia](https://awscommunitydaycolombia.splashthat.com/) event.

 The repository is structured into various sections for the installation and configuration of AWS services, following the architecture outlined below: